Embracing Self-Care: A Journey for Lymphoedema Management

 Self-Care Week is a fantastic opportunity to highlight various aspects of self-care, especially for individuals living with lymphoedema.
 This year, I will dedicate each day to specific self-care practices that not only support physical well-being but also nurture emotional health for those of us who live with lymphoedema.

-I’m once again delighted to join forces with my dear friend Mary Fickling, Company Director of PhysioPod® UK Ltd. Together, we continue our shared commitment to empowering individuals through practical support, education and advocacy.
+I’m once again delighted to join forces with my dear friend Mary Fickling, Company Director of PhysioPod® UK Ltd. Together, we continue our shared commitment to empowering individuals through practical support, education, and advocacy.
 As proud Self-Care Champions with the Self Care Forum, Mary and I are passionate about amplifying the message that self-care isn’t a luxury; it’s our lifeline.

-Over the past few weeks, Mary Fickling has been incredibly busy behind the scenes, designing and producing a series of engaging videos that spotlight everyday ailments, all inspired by the Self Care Forum’s fact sheets.
+Over the past few weeks, Mary has been incredibly busy behind the scenes, designing and producing a series of engaging videos that spotlight everyday ailments, all inspired by the Self Care Forum’s fact sheets.

 As you’d expect, my role is to shine a light on how self-care can be woven into the daily management of lymphoedema.
-It’s a message close to my heart, and one I’m proud to champion alongside Mary as we continue to advocate for practical, empowering approaches to long-term conditions, health and wellbeing.
+It’s a message close to my heart, and one I’m proud to champion alongside Mary as we continue to advocate for practical, empowering approaches to long-term conditions, health, and wellbeing.
 So please follow both of us on our respective social media channels as we celebrate this year's Self-Care Week.

 With a focus on compassion, empowerment, and education, let’s explore ways to manage lymphoedema effectively.